darwin-op/darwin-ach-simple-demo-cpp/README.md

 ## Step 1: Start the Darwin-OP

-Follow the normal process to turn on the Darwin-OP and to turn it on.
+Follow the normal process to turn on the Darwin-OP.
 Please reference the Darwin-Lofaro-Legacy / Darwin-Ach manual for startup prosedures.
-For your reference we will be running the Darwin-Ach server on the Darwin-OP.
+For your reference we will be running the Darwin-Ach server.

 1. Ensure the Darwin-OP is suspended in the air by the strap on its back.